SpenceKonde/megaTinyCore/megaavr/extras/Ref_Interrupts.md

   if (flags & (1 << 1)) {
     doSomethingElse();
   }
-  PORTA.INTFLAGS=flags; // Better... if you care whether one of those conditions happens again, though, you could still miss it.
+  PORTA.INTFLAGS=flags;
+  // Better...
+But in the case where an interrupt occurs a second time, you can miss it when you could have not-missed it.
+  // This is more of a risk if one interrupt takes much longer to process than most do.
 }
 ```